angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/08-practice.md

 could prevent your win.

 The first major decision is whether we are going to try and go for the win now or attempt to wait one turn (or setup to try and do both).
-Once we have commited to this decision it allows us to know what mana we are using to cast Doomsday;
-that is whether we are cracking the fetchland for a third Underground Sea and saving Petal, cracking the fetchland and Petal for {B}{B}{B}{U} in total prior to Doomsday or whether we are using the Petal for {B} and saving the Strand to then retrieve a land from the pile.
+Once we have committed to this decision it allows us to know what mana we are using to cast Doomsday; that is whether we are cracking the fetchland for a third Underground Sea and saving Petal, cracking the fetchland and Petal for {B}{B}{B}{U} in total prior to Doomsday or whether we are using the Petal for {B} and saving the Strand to then retrieve a land from the pile.

 Let's look at a few options we could try and see how they compare against our potential "interaction list".